cmacharia13/Test-App/readme.md

   * add all changes in the curent  directory but not the sub directory
  * git add - add OR git add -A
   * adds hidden files but try not to add them. .gitignore is an exception

+  # VS
+  * Using git change = can use GUI instead of command line interface
+  * if you dont see git change = view-git changes

+  # VS Code
+  * on left side, theres a git symbol = git gui tool
+  * shows changes you have made in application
+ * to commmit the change
+   * type a message for Git to highlight whats been change: 'readme updated with instructions'
+   * stage commit by clicking + icon in stage/changes
+   * then click dropdown arrow to 'commit and push'